What Makes You a High-Risk Driver?

 Regional Cost Variations

 Your location dramatically affects high-risk insurance costs.
 Urban areas with higher accident rates, theft, and uninsured drivers see steeper premiums than rural regions.
-States like North Carolina continue to see rate increases in 2026 due to state-mandated coverage changes, while national averages show slight moderation in early 2026.
+States like Florida see DUI drivers paying as much as $5,928 annually — 53% above the state average.
 Always check your state's specific insurance requirements when budgeting for high-risk coverage.

 Companies That Specialize in High-Risk Drivers